nostack-dev/minitemplate/README.md

 - nord
 - sunset

-## Conclusion
+## daisyUI

-MiniTemplate is designed for developers who want to streamline their web development process by utilizing modular, reusable components.
-By following the structure and usage guidelines provided, you can efficiently create and manage your web applications with ease.
+MiniTemplate uses daisyUI for modular scoped Tailwind CSS components.
+You can [click here](https://daisyui.com/components/) to see all available components, themes and their documentation.

 For further assistance or contributions, feel free to reach out or contribute to the project!